-435 4.4 Source of excess 3He from inclusions
+395 4.4 Source of excess He from inclusions

-We observed high 3He concentrations in magnetite aliquots with inclusions compared to those without inclusions.
-The cosmogenic 3He production rates of most silicates are between 100 and 120 at g-1 a-1 (e.g. Goehring et al., 2010), similar to the magnetite 3He production rate determined here.
-This similarity in production rates suggests that inclusions such as those observed here should not significantly increase the cosmogenic 3He concentration within the grain by increasing the spallation

-440 production.
-Further, we have observed no 3He contribution from fluid inclusions.
-Hence the increase in 3He concentration is likely attributable to non-spallation production of 3He in mineral inclusions within the magnetite grains.
-These inclusions have been present within the magnetite since the growth of the grains and have consequently experienced the same temperature conditions and exposure to cosmic rays since their formation.
-These observations provide constraints on the mechanisms responsible for the increase in 3He concentration in aliquots with many inclusions.
+We observed high He concentrations in magnetite aliquots with inclusions compared to those without inclusions.
+The cosmogenic He production rates of most silicates are between 100 and 120 at g-1 a-1 (e.g. Goehring et al., 2010), similar to the magnetite He production rate determined here.
+Therefore, inclusions such as those observed here should not significantly alter the cosmogenic He production within the grain.
+Further, we have observed no He contribution from fluid inclusions, hence the increase in He concentration is attributable to mineral inclusions that have been present within magnetite since the growth of the grains.
+The magnetite grains and the inclusions have consequently experienced the same temperature conditions and exposure to cosmic rays.
+Any excess He as a result of the presence of mineral inclusions is likely produced by non-cosmogenic processes.

-- One possible source of non-spallation 3He is the production due to ternary fission of U (Vorobiev et al., 1969; Halpern, 1971), with a known production rate of $2 \cdot 10^{-5}$ at g-1 a-1 per ppm U (Farley et al., 2006).
+One possible source of excess He is the production of He due to ternary fission of U (Vorobiev et al., 1969; Halpern, 1971), with a known production rate of 2.10-5 at g-1 a-1 per ppm U (Farley et al., 2006).
 Zircons typically have hundreds of ppm of U, and in some cases >1000 ppm (e.g. Reiners, 2005).
-A significant part of this fissiogenic 3He might be ejected from the inclusion and implanted into the magnetite grain due to the large kinetic energy of this process (Farley et al., 2006) since most inclusions are much smaller than the average ejection distance of 121 μm in magnetite and magnetite grains are a factor of a few larger - 450 than the ejection distance.
+A large part of this radiogenic He might be ejected from the inclusion and implanted into the magnetite grain due to the large kinetic energy of this process (Farley et al., 2006).